Champ2979/YTDash_Youtube_Video_Downloader/README.md

 - Add cookies.txt to .gitignore.

 ## For now, it is easy to run this application locally on your computer.
-It will work great and will download the best quality youtube video to your computer.
+It will work great and download the best quality youtube video to your computer.